talopine/Gloomy-Octopus-Blog/content/posts/2021-08-15-chair-mending-project/index.md

 ## Process

-Start date
-End date

-Started reupholstering seat on 15/8/2021 using jos Proust flamingos and upholstery tacks - useful video at [https://youtu.be/oalkMvROapU](https://youtu.be/oalkMvROapU)
+- Started reupholstering seat on 15/8/2021 using Jos Proust flamingos and upholstery tacks - useful video at [https://youtu.be/oalkMvROapU](https://youtu.be/oalkMvROapU)

-Started sanding the pieces on 14/8/2021
+- Started sanding the pieces on 14/8/2021

-Glued legs in place on 24 August
+- Glued legs in place on 24 August
-Took more apart on 25 August
+- Took more apart on 25 August
-Glued in back on 26 August (broke top and glued that too)
+- Glued in back on 26 August (broke top and glued that too)

-Put in arms on 27 August 2021
+- Put in arms on 27 August 2021

+## Current status
+As at 23 January 2024 (when this post was finally posted) the chair is *kinda* back together again, but it still keeps starting to come loose at the same section of the seat where it was originally coming loose.

+It needs some more work...

+I'm quite pleased with the way the actual upholstering turned out, but the woodworking aspect clearly needs more skills.

 [^1]: He was a bit nonplussed, because technically we weren't allowed to work from home at that point, so none of the protocols about taking home office equipment had been worked out yet, but I didn't exactly \*ask\*, just told him what I'd be doing, sincerely promised to bring them back, and sauntered off with my employer's property.
 [^2]: I am deeply sorry for the cheese I left in the fridge in late May, thinking I'd be back to eat it the next day....